geekforbrains/squid/README.md

     $ sudo pip install virtualenv

-Once you have virtualenv installed, make sure you're in the projects root directory and create a new environment.
+Once you have virtualenv installed, clone a copy of this repo.
+Make sure you're in the projects root directory and create a new environment.

     $ virtualenv env